Cerium(IV) oxide: Production

 Cerium occurs naturally as oxides, always as a mixture with other rare-earth elements.
-Its principal ores bastnaesite and monazite.
+Its principal ores are bastnaesite and monazite.
 After extraction of the metal ions into aqueous base, Ce is separated from that mixture by addition of an oxidant followed by adjustment of the pH.
 This step exploits the low solubility of CeO2 and the fact that other rare-earth elements resist oxidation.

 Cerium(IV) oxide is formed by the calcination of cerium oxalate or cerium hydroxide.

 Cerium also forms cerium(III) oxide, Ce_{2}O_{3}, which is unstable and will oxidize to cerium(IV) oxide.

+Characteristics

+CeO2 is one of the most widely studied oxides of cerium and the most oxidized form of cerium.
+The 4f states strongly hybridize with the O 2p states, making the 4f electrons delocalized.
+These states form a wide dispersive band, extending over a region of some eV, which can be correctly detected using theoretical methods accurately.